KingScooty/creativenightly.com/_posts/2015-02-01-Using-Grunt-and-Gulp-side-by-side.md

 cover_image: null

-excerpt: "Sometimes, just sometimes,you need the power of both in the same project.."
+excerpt: "Sometimes, just sometimes,you need the power of both in the same project..."

 author:
   name: Scotty Vernon